On consecutive sums in permutations: Closing remarks

 \section{Closing remarks}

-In the previous sections, we have obtained a fairly satisfactory understanding the $\abs{S(a)}$ in for a random permutation, as well as in the ``best case scenario'' where $a$ is chosen to maximize $\abs{S(a)}$.
-It is natural to ask about the behaviour of $\abs{S(a)}$ in the ``worst case scenario'', when $a$ is chosen to minimize $\abs{S(a)}$.
+In the previous sections, we have obtained a fairly satisfactory understanding of $\abs{S(a)}$ for a randomly selected permutation $a$, as well as in the ``best case scenario'' where $a$ is chosen to maximize $\abs{S(a)}$.
+It is natural to also ask about the behaviour of $\abs{S(a)}$ in the ``worst case scenario'', when $a$ is chosen so as to minimize $\abs{S(a)}$.
 We now address this problem, but we ask more questions than we answer.

 The best lower bound we are aware of can be obtained by an argument in \cite{Solymosi-2005} (also present in \cite{Balog-2014}), a variant of which we sketch below for the convenience of the reader.